Engagement

 The format choice sits upstream of the game choice for distributed teams, and it maps more directly to your team's specific structure than most organizers expect.

 When the window genuinely works, Big Game is the stronger format for shared energy.
-The experience of watching a live leaderboard update while your pod debates a puzzle answer in breakout — the tension when a competing team submits something you haven't solved, the Slack explosion when your team cracks the final stage with eight minutes left — doesn't translate to async.
+The experience of watching a live leaderboard update while your pod debates a puzzle answer in breakout, the tension when a competing team submits something you haven't solved, the Slack explosion when your team cracks the final stage with eight minutes left: that doesn't translate to async.
 It requires everyone present simultaneously.
 For Mission 8-Bit, where the 90-minute three-act structure maps onto how technical teams think about quarterly project phases, that synchronous shared-moment energy matters particularly for distributed engineering teams running kickoffs.

-Marathon — 1-5 days of async daily game episodes, leaderboard-driven, no live host required — was built specifically for distributed teams that can't or won't coordinate a shared window.
+Marathon (1-5 days of async daily game episodes, leaderboard-driven, no live host required) was built for distributed teams that can't or won't coordinate a shared window.
 Players engage when they want: the Singapore pod plays at 3pm local while the Austin pod plays at 3pm local, both contributing to the same leaderboard.
 We see 65-78% completion rates for opt-in Marathon events at 500+ companies, which routinely exceeds what forced-synchronous events produce for genuinely distributed teams.
-Roughly 35% of those completers are people who rarely or never show up to live events — the format reaches a segment of your team that synchronized scheduling systematically excludes.
+Roughly 35% of those completers are people who rarely or never show up to live events.
+The format reaches a segment of your team that synchronized scheduling systematically excludes.

 Six games that work for distributed teams